Behind metre-thick quarry stone masonry, you can feel well protected and safe.

-Twenty years ago, were still cows.
-Today, lovingly restored, the tithe barn is something of a train station for a trip into the past.
+Twenty years ago, there were still cows here.
+Today, lovingly restored, the tithe barn is something like a railway station for a journey back in time.